Digital phenotyping for cardiovascular care

 Precision Phenomapping for Clinical Trials

-Using data-driven subgroup discovery to identify who benefits most from therapy — reshaping how we design, enrich, and interpret cardiovascular trials.
+Using data-driven subgroup discovery to identify who benefits most from therapy and to improve how cardiovascular trials are designed, enriched, and interpreted.

 04